- Options: MSc Environmental Management, PG Dip Environmental Management, PG Cert Environmental Management.

 The Twinhoe building, which combines study areas with expert laboratories and facilities, will be the base for this course.
-You will also work on our Newton Park campus is a great natural laboratory for environmental management work.
+You will also work on our Newton Park campus, which is a great natural laboratory for environmental management work.

 Environmental Management students have access to a wide range of field sampling and recording equipment, well-equipped laboratories, specialist software, and library resources.

 UK and EU students full time